 - 6 Star Endcap increases the ball velocity and gives more power to hit.

 - The Vibex technology prevents the sting from any mishit.

 - 33″ and 34″ models have more power-loaded swings, making them perfect for hitters that are looking to be more powerful.
 29″, 30″, 31″ and 32″ models have a balanced swinging weight, making them suitable for players of all skill levels.

 - Not perfect for those who are looking for a solid hit with a more swing rate.

-Factors To Consider For Best Baseball Bats High School
+Factors To Consider For Best Baseball Bat For High School

 We will go over some of the most important factors that should influence your choice, as well as give you an overview of our top recommendations.